 10. Make a Kids Art Book

 Use the ArtKive app to photograph your children’s artwork from your smartphone and tag it with names, dates, and descriptions.
 You can print a book of selected artworks with practically just the push of a button!

-12. Clipboard Art Display
+12. Wooden Clipboard Display

 16. Kids-Only Art Display Area or Mix Artwork Throughout Home

-19. Local Art Gallery
+21. Local Art Gallery

 Do you belong to a kids play group, children’s art group, or preschool?
-Consider having an art show at a local coffeeshop, bakery, or ice cream shop for a period.
+Consider having an art show at a local coffeeshop, bakery, school or ice cream shop for a period.

 When you approach the owner/manager with your idea, make sure to mention that you can have a low-key reception for the young artists and their families.
 This translates to lots of people buying their muffins or ice cream cones!
 And the kids’ families will likely continue to visit throughout the month to see their art on display and share it with their friends and neighbors.